 We do not want to say which Helmet is good or bad, but we want to tell you that you need to wear a helmet.
 We will not get any money from helmet companies, so we advise you because we care about you.

-Don’t even think of surviving a motorcycle accident if you don’t wear a helmet!
+Don’t even think of surviving a motorcycle accident if you don’t wear helmets!

 Wearing a helmet while riding your motorcycle is the most effective way to avoid fatalities.
-One of the reasons why helmets are so important is because they protect against serious injuries if you are struck by another vehicle or if you suffer medical emergencies.
+One of the reasons why helmets are so important is because they protect against serious injuries if you were to be struck by another vehicle or should you suffer medical emergencies.
 If you aren’t wearing a helmet, you should start wearing one as soon as possible.

 Speed Level